Centrifuge (CFG) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Centrifuge Historical Price

-According to the latest data gathered on Centrifuge live price page, the current price of Centrifuge is 0.146917USD.
-The circulating supply of Centrifuge(CFG) is 518.33M CFG , giving it a market capitalization of $76.14M.
+According to the latest data gathered on Centrifuge live price page, the current price of Centrifuge is 0.150602USD.
+The circulating supply of Centrifuge(CFG) is 518.75M CFG , giving it a market capitalization of $78.17M.

 The Centrifuge Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CFG based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.